wojciech-nurturecloud/postgres-mcp/README.md

 We may add measures in the future to make sure that restricted mode is safe to use with production databases.

-## Postgres Pro Development
+## Postgres MCP Pro Development

-The instructions below are for developers who want to work on Postgres Pro, or users who prefer to install Postgres Pro from source.
+The instructions below are for developers who want to work on Postgres MCP Pro, or users who prefer to install Postgres MCP Pro from source.

 ### Local Development Setup